uprev-mrt/MrT-Meta/docs/pages/tools/polypacket.rst

 .. image:: ../../images/polypacket.png

-Poly Packet is a set of tools aimed at generating protocols from embedded projects.
+Poly Packet is a set of tools aimed at generating serial communication protocols from embedded projects.
 Protocols are described in an YAML document which can be easily shared with all components of a system.

 A python script is used to parse the YAML file and generate C/C++ code as well as documentation.
 The code generation tool can create the back end service, application layer, and even an entire linux utility app